Skip to main content

 This includes ensuring parents are informed of the potential for unintended consequences, the legal requirements for use, and ways to increase support and strategies for the child and family if needed.

-Whilst we acknowledge that there’s a real need for buckle covers to help prevent children from getting out of their car restraint or seatbelt during travel, there are safety considerations to be aware of.
+Whilst we acknowledge that there’s a real need for buckle covers to help prevent children and young people from getting out of their car restraint or seatbelt during travel, there are safety considerations to be aware of.

 Challenges